• Home

 Peter Soto

 Peter Soto graduated from Smith Vocational and Agricultural High School.
 He studied Agricultural Mechanics and was an Outstanding participant in the Pre-Apprenticeship Program.
 During the Pre-Apprenticeship program, A representative of All States Materials Group spoke during the careers section.
-Shortly before school ended, Peter began a co-op with All States Materials Group and he continues to work for them.
+Peter did a co-op with All States Materials Group and went to work for them after graduation

 Colin Gagne